 Finally, try to set a cadence to take time out to read and reflect previous journal entries.
 Often we spend so much time filling our mindfulness journals that will never take any time to reflect on what’s already been written.
 Every quarter (or every month) take a few minutes to read previous entries.
 It’ll give you insight into patterns and common things you write about and notice.
 Use this data to adjust, improve, and become mindful of your mindfulness.

 Mindfulness journals are very helpful in bringing to attention what matters in life.
 The mindfulness journal usually has different pages for every day of the week.
 For every day of the week, the mindfulness journal will ask questions that elicit a response.
 The goal of the question is to move you to more of a mindful state.

 Let’s take a look at some questions that a mindfulness journal will have.
 For one day, questions and writing prompts could be:

 - Today, what kind of feelings would you like to permit?

-- Write down: what you are grateful for?
+- Write down in a gratitude journal: what are you grateful for?

 - What do you desire to let go on this day?